Children Missing Education and Children in Education other than in Registered Schools

 All schools, colleges and educational providers have a safeguarding duty in respect of their pupils, and this includes investigating any unexplained absences.

-All schools are required to notify the local authority within 5 days when a pupil's name is added to the admission register at a non-standard transition point.
+All schools are required to notify the local authority within 5 school days when a pupil's name is added to the admission register at a non-standard transition point.
 Schools will need to provide the local authority with all the information held within the admission register about the pupil.

 Schools must notify the local authority when a pupil's name is to be removed from the admission register at a non-standard transition point under any of the fifteen grounds set out in the regulations, as soon as the ground for removal is met and no later than the time at which the pupil's name is removed from the register.